-Proposals will be evaluated on the potential to provide additional benefits relevant to the oil sands industry, including reduced environmental impacts (e.g. related to air quality, water consumption, and land use), improvements that will assist with regulatory compliance, collaboration with Alberta's post-secondary and research institutions, and development of highly-skilled personnel.
+Proposals will be evaluated on the potential to provide additional benefits relevant to Alberta, including reduced environmental impacts (e.g. related to air quality, water consumption, and land use), collaboration with Alberta's post-secondary and research institutions, and development of highly-skilled personnel.